 In addition, just as we only need one table in any office, we want the correspondence between the elements of the monoids to be unique: in other words, f should be onto.

-Finally, everything in N should correspond to something in M. In terms of f, that means
+Finally, everything in N should correspond to something in M, or

-(If you do not remember the definitions of one-to-one and onto, see Definition 0.34 on page 17.)
-We summarize this by the following definition:8
+(If you do not remember the definitions of one-to-one and onto, see Definition 0.38 on page 16.)
+The following definition summarizes the discussion.12